Soraya Peke-Mason

-Soraya Peke-Mason JP is a New Zealand politician and Member of Parliament in the House of Representatives for the Labour Party.
+Soraya Waiata Peke-Mason JP is a New Zealand politician.
+She was a Member of Parliament in the House of Representatives for the Labour Party from 2022 to 2023.

 Early life and career

 Peke-Mason was born in Tokoroa and grew up in Castlecliff.
+She has ancestry that can be traced back to the early 1800s in Rangitīkei.

 She attended Castlecliff Primary, Rutherford Intermediate, and Whanganui High School.
 She is self-employed and with a business background in the construction, tourism, forestry and honey industries.
 She lives in Rātana, and has tribal affiliations to Ngāti Apa, Ngāti Rangi, Ngāti Tūwharetoa, and Tainui.
-She has been a justice of the peace for over 30 years and has a Masters degree in business administration from Massey University.
+She has been a justice of the peace for over 30 years and has a master's degree in business administration from Massey University.

 Local government

 From 2001 to 2007 Peke-Mason was a member of the Rātana Community Board.
 Her time on the community board was focused on access to clean water for the town, an ambition culminating in 2016 with the opening of a new water treatment plant in the area.

 Peke-Mason was a member of the Rangitīkei District Council for 12 years.
 She became the council's first Māori woman councillor at the 2007 New Zealand local elections, being elected as councillor for the newly created Turakina ward.
-She represented Turakina around the council table for the ward's entire existence, with the ward being abolished ahead of the 2019 local elections, when she stood unsuccessfully for a spot on the Horizons Regional Council.
+She represented Turakina around the council table for the ward's entire existence, with the ward being abolished ahead of the 2019 local elections.
+That year, Peke-Mason stood unsuccessfully for a spot on the Horizons Regional Council.

+She is contesting the Raki Māori constituency of Horizons Regional Council in the 2025 local elections.

+Te Tōtarahoe o Paerangi

+In 2019 Peke-Mason was chair of the Ngāti Rangi post-settlement entity, Te Tōtarahoe o Paerangi.